Sinking of MV Dumai Express 10: Poor crew professionalism

 Had the captain of the ferry discontinued the journey to Dumai, the disaster would have been averted.
-Investigators noted that the captain was experienced enough to recognize that the weather at the time was not suitable for a ferry to operate.
-Further investigations revealed that he had not followed the correct procedure for on board emergency.
-The captain should've sent distress signal to the authorities on the land.
+Investigators noted that the captain was experienced enough to recognize that the weather at the time was unsuitable for a ferry to operate.
+Further investigations revealed that he had not followed the correct procedure for an onboard emergency.
+The captain should have issued to the authorities on land a distress signal.

-Testimonies collected from survivors revealed that there was no coordination from the crew.
-The crowd control was poor and panic was not contained.
-There were no instructions from the crew on how to react during an emergency.
-Due to this, several passengers took their own initiatives.
-Several of the passengers started to smash the windows while others immediately jumped onto the sea.
+Testimonies collected from survivors revealed that crew response was uncoordinated resulting in poor crowd control and uncontained panic.
+There were no instructions from the crew on how to react during the emergency.
+Several passengers took their own initiatives.
+Passengers started to smash the windows and others immediately jumped onto the sea.

 The crew should have also conducted damage control on the ferry.
-Survivors stated that the crew never attempted to decrease the volume of water or at least tried to fix the problem.
-Investigators noted that the crew were not trained enough to deal with such situation.
-The crew did not understand the emergency procedure well enough due to their high roster time.
-They were also not properly supervised by the company and correct regulation implementation was not effectively done by the company.
+Survivors stated that the crew never attempted to decrease the volume of water or at least try to fix the problem.
+Investigators noted that the crew were insufficiently trained to deal with such a situation.
+The crew insufficiently understand the emergency procedure due to their high roster time.
+The company insufficiently supervised the crew or implement proper safety regulations monitoring.